papivot/pace-docs/pks-bootcamp-prep.en.md

 - Make sure Clair and Notary are enabled.
 -  Clair Updater interval (Hours) is set to a number greater than 0 (e.g. 1)
 - Apply changes.
 - Once configuration is completed, make sure that the DNS is updated to reflect the public IP and FQDN.
 Adjust the firewall, if necessary.
+Harbor requires ports 443 and 4443 (notary)
 - Validate the FQDN is reachable.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTM3ODM5MjEsLTEwNjE3NTU4NDNdfQ
-==
+eyJoaXN0b3J5IjpbLTEyNjQyODA3MCwtMTA2MTc1NTg0M119
 -->